rakibhasan-0/yotei/deploy.md

 # Deploy script

-## Prerequsite
+## Dependencies

 First install docker engine

 [docker install](https://docs.docker.com/engine/install/)

-If you don't run the script as root follow this guide:
+If you don't want to run the script as root follow this guide:

 [docker post install](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user)

-If you want to have a domain name and want to use a https certificate then install.
-Choose Ngnix as software and then choose the os you are running.
+If you want to have a domain name and want to use a https certificate then install certbot.
+Follow the link below and choose Ngnix as software and then choose the os you are running.

 [certbot](https://certbot.eff.org/instructions)